pdkovacs/igon-repo/README.md

 ## GitLab

-In case you end up having remnants of a largish number of test icon-repositories, you can use a command similar to the following to remove them:
+In case you end up having remnants of a largish number of test iconrepositories, you can use a command similar to the following to remove them:

 ```bash
 $ . ~/.iconrepo.secrets